-When you are ready to hire Switzerland employees, it seems simple to conduct interviews, write an employment contract, and add an employee to your payroll.
+When you are ready to recruit and hire Switzerland employees, it seems simple to conduct interviews, write an employment contract, and add an employee to your payroll.
 However, employing workers in a new country can prove more difficult as you try to meet all of Switzerland’s employment compliance laws.

 Globalization Partners can simplify the process using our Employer of Record platform.
 When you work with us, we’ll hire employees who work on your behalf, and we’ll put the risk of compliance on our shoulders instead of yours.

 Expanding to Switzerland can only be as successful as the employees you hire.
 Without a talented team, your business will have trouble getting off the ground and competing in a global marketplace.
 However, to find and hire the right people, you must understand the business and cultural norms central to society.
 Three of the most important customs to understand follow.

 1. Varied Hierarchy

 Overall, the Swiss business climate is formal and conservative, with companies using the traditional vertical structure.
 However, company culture can vary depending on whether the business is in a German, French, or Italian part of the country.
 Most employees have little responsibility within a company, but international companies use more of a U.S. structure, giving employees more of a say.
 This setup could impact how you communicate with potential candidates during an interview.

 Meetings are usually fast, planned, and task-oriented.
 Prepare yourself before the meeting starts, as Swiss get right down to business after a few minutes of general discussion.
 Body language is also important during meetings, and customs can vary by region.
 All meetings have a detailed agenda, and everyone should contribute to reach a consensus quickly.

 Punctuality is also important for both business and social gatherings.
 Make sure you’re always on time to meet job candidates, and keep meetings and interviews brief and productive.

 3. Slow and Methodical Negotiations